-Following the deployment, there is some configuration required within the console on the virtual machine.
+There is some configuration required within the console of the sensor.
 After this initial configuration, you use the USM Anywhere web UI to further configure the sensor, and all other sensors that you connect to USM Anywhere.

 To change the administrative password and keyboard layout